seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

 ## Design tool problems and solutions

-In getting our icons to work in the way desvribed above, I encountered some strange issues across from different desiggn tools.
+In getting our icons to work in the way described above, I encountered some strange issues across from different design tools.

 ### Working with Figma